 Both the client and the server of a TCP connection need both a BackedReader and BackedWriter so they can send and receive messages.

 Eternal TCP is an implementation of resumable TCP that can be used by any application.

 E.T. the Extra-Terrestrial was a movie about an alien and a boy that together build a device to “phone home” and send the alien back to his family and homeworld.

 Just like the E.T.
 Communicator, the Eternal Terminal (ET) exists to allow developers to keep in contact with their remote machines.
 ET survives IP roaming and other connection loss events.

 It all starts with SSH

 The ways that one can authenticate and begin an secure connection are numerous and complicated.
 In addition, authentication must be handled delicately to avoid security holes.
 At the moment, ET does not handle authentication, but relies on ssh to make the initial connection (similar to Mosh).
-Once an ssh connection is established, the server creates a password that is good for the duration of the client’s session.
-The one-time password is sent securely back to the client and is also used to start a new ETServer process on the server.
-After the ETServer process begins on the server, the ssh connection closes and ssh is no longer needed.
+Once an ssh connection is established, the server creates a password that is good for the duration of the client’s session, securely sends the password to the client, starts a new ETServer process on the server with the same password, and then closes the ssh connection.

 No SSH Protocol

 ET does not implement any of the SSH protocol.
 Instead ET simply creates a psuedo-terminal on the server side and connect this psuedo-terminal to the client’s terminal.
 There’s no concept of channels, etc..
 While it may be possible to implement the SSH protocol on top of ET and thus support X-forwarding and other features, it’s not implemented at the moment.